SparksPass/Chess/README.md

 # Chess
-The game Chess replicated in pyhton
+The game Chess replicated in python